Homestead Survival: How To Master Plan Your Own Safe Haven

 For many of you, all these steps might seem overwhelming because it won’t be easy.

-If you want to survive the worst-case TEOTWAWKI, then you need to roll up your sleeves and begin planning and doing.
+To survive the worst-case TEOTWAWKI, you need to roll up your sleeves and begin planning and doing.

 Action Plan